Calcium or lime is an earth alkali mineral. Below, we distinguish between the role of calcium in animal husbandry and calcium in soil and crops.

 |Fresh grass||Grass silage||Maize silage||Lucerne|

 It seems that in recent years, the calcium content in grass has decreased somewhat.
 Spring grass in particular tends to contain too little calcium but a lot of phosphate.
 Moreover, not all the calcium present in the soil is available; this depends on, among other things, the acidity of the soil.
 For fertilization, specific crop characteristics must be taken into account, such as the Ca requirement, sensitivity to quality deterioration, and the crop type.
 The presence of substances that hinder calcium absorption and the impact on soil structure are also important to include in a fertilization plan.
-Eurofins Agro's Fertilization Manager considers the various factors and provides the information needed for a sophisticated fertilization plan.
+Eurofins Agro's analysis Fertilization Manager considers the various factors and provides the information needed for a sophisticated fertilization plan.